-GMC36 The licensee shall maintain a full height polycarbonate or 11.5mm minimum thickness laminated glass security screen counter on the ground floor of the premises.
-CD GMC37 A full-height security screen shall be installed at the cashiers counter.
-CD GMC38 Full height security bars which are spaced at adequate intervals to prevent a person from reaching through will be installed at the cashiers counter CD GMC39 The licensee shall install a Safe Haven [add location of safe haven] which includes a secure door with peephole, CCTV Monitor, Telephone, Safe Guard system, maglock control button and any other systems deemed appropriate by the licensee.
+Number Condition Topic GMC36 The licensee shall maintain a full height polycarbonate or 11.5mm minimum thickness laminated glass security screen counter on the ground floor of the premises.
+CD GMC37 A full-height security screen shall be installed at the cashier's counter.
+CD GMC38 Full height security bars which are spaced at adequate intervals to prevent a person from reaching through will be installed at the cashier's counter CD GMC39 The licensee shall install a Safe Haven [add location of safe haven] which includes a secure door with peephole, CCTV Monitor, Telephone, Safeguard system, maglock control button and any other systems deemed appropriate by the licensee.
 CD

-Identification of Offenders or Problem Persons
+Identification of offenders or problem persons

-GMC40 The licensee shall provide Spit Kits within the premises and provide staff training on the use of these kits.
-CD GMC41 If at any time (whether before or after the opening of the premises), the police or licensing authority supply to the premises names and/or photographs of individuals which it wishes to be banned from the premises, the licensee shall use all reasonable endeavours to implement the ban through staff training.
+Number Condition Topic GMC40 The licensee shall provide Spit Kits within the premises and provide staff training on the use of these kits CD GMC41 If at any time (whether before or after the opening of the premises), the police or licensing authority supply to the premises names and/or photographs of individuals which it wishes to be banned from the premises, the licensee shall use all reasonable endeavours to implement the ban through staff training.
 CD GMC42 The Licensee shall implement a policy of banning any customers who engage in crime or disorder within or outside the premises.
 CD GMC43 The licensee will refuse entry to customers who appear to be under the influence of alcohol or drugs.
 CD